-- 1. Full-Time Status A full-time student must maintain at least 12 credits during a semester, or at a minimum be fully enrolled in a program of study if the program of study is less than 12 credits for the semester. - 2.
-Part-Time Status Part-time students will be those who are registered for less than twelve credits or less than fully enrolled in their program of study if the program of study less than 12 credits for the semester and the student is not taking general education courses.
-Stevens will accept part time, tuition paying, non resident students in general education, technical, and evening courses, provided vacancies exist in a particular area.
-The tuition rate is by credit hour. - 3.
-Good Academic Standing Students must maintain all of the following: - Earn an overall "C" average (2.0) cumulative grade point average (GPA).
+- 1. Full-Time Status: A full-time student must maintain at least 12 credits during a semester, or at a minimum be fully enrolled in a program of study if the program of study is less than 12 credits for the semester. - 2.
+Part-Time Status: Part-time students will be those who are registered for less than twelve credits or less than fully enrolled in their program of study if the program of study less than 12 credits for the semester and the student is not taking general education courses.
+Stevens will accept part time, tuition paying, nonresident students in general education, technical, and evening courses, provided vacancies exist in a particular area.
+The tuition rate is by credit hour.

-b.
+- 3. Good Academic Standing Students must maintain all of the following: - a.
+Earn an overall "C" average (2.0) cumulative grade point average (GPA). - b.
 Earn a "C" average (2.0) cumulative average in their technical majors.

-6. Academic Probation
+4. Academic Probation

 - a.
-Any student who does not maintain an overall 2.0 cumulative GPA and a 2.0 cumulative average in his/her major at the end of any semester shall be placed on academic probation for the following semester (except as noted under 5d below). - c.
+Any student who does not maintain an overall 2.0 cumulative GPA and a 2.0 cumulative average in his/her major at the end of any semester shall be placed on academic probation for the following semester (except as noted under 5d below). - b.
 If the student is unsuccessful in bringing his/her GPA to a minimum of 2.0 for the semester during which he/she is on academic probation, the student is liable for dismissal.

-10. Academic Dismissal
+5. Academic Dismissal

 - a.
-Decisions for academic dismissal shall be made by the Vice President for Academic Affairs.
-Decisions will be based on maintenance of fulltime status, GPA, and/or student's demonstrated performance. - Any student who has not earned a minimum 2.0 GPA at the end of a semester during which the student is on academic probation is liable for dismissal from the College. - c.
-Any student who fails a prerequisite course in their vocational program may not advance to the next semester.
+Decisions for academic dismissal shall be made by the Dean of Academic Affairs.
+Decisions will be based on maintenance of full- time status, GPA, and/ or student's demonstrated performance. - Any student who has not earned a minimum 2.0 GPA at the end of a semester during which the student is on academic probation is liable for dismissal from the College. - c.
+Any student who fails a prerequisite course in their

+- vocational program may not advance to the next semester.
 They may also be dismissed from the college. - d.
-Any student who has not earned a minimum GPA of 1.0 at the end of a semester will be dismissed.
-Any student who earns a GPA between 1.0 and 1.49 at the end of a semester is liable for dismissal. - Students dismissed from the College will be given the opportunity to be considered for readmission following one semester's absence from the College. - f.
-Students that fail per-requisite courses for the next semester may be dismissed from the college.
+Any student who has not earned a minimum GPA of 1.0 at the end of a semester will be dismissed. - e.
+Any student who earns a GPA between 1.0 and 1.49 at the end of a semester is liable for dismissal. - f.
+Students dismissed from the College will be given the opportunity to be considered for readmission following one semester's absence from the College.